d16-nichevo/vtt-icons-download-scripts/README.md

 How to run a PowerShell script is beyond the scope of this document, but you should be able to find guides online with an internet search.

 Find the scripts in the project repository [here](https://github.com/d16-nichevo/foundry-icon-download/tree/main).
-Scripts end with a `ps1` extension.
+Scripts have a `ps1` extension.

 Important things to note when using these scripts: